maxmind/GeoIP2-python/README.rst

 --------------------------

-If the database file does not exist or is not readable, the constructor will raise a ``FileNotFoundError``.
+If the database file does not exist or is not readable, the constructor will raise a ``FileNotFoundError`` or a ``PermissionError``.
 If the IP address passed to a method is invalid, a ``ValueError`` will be raised.
 If the file is invalid or there is a bug in the reader, a ``maxminddb.InvalidDatabaseError`` will be raised with a description of the problem.
 If an IP address is not in the database, a ``AddressNotFoundError`` will be raised.

 Values to use for Database or Dictionary Keys
 ---------------------------------------------